-Before you get lost in the various options and filters, read the previous articles in this series to see what you can achieve with Automated Workflows:
+Before you get lost in the various options and filters, read the previous articles in this series to see what you can achieve with Automations:

-Filters in our Automated Workflows are a powerful way to apply the rules to a subset of keys only.
+Filters in our Automations are a powerful way to apply the rules to a subset of keys only.

 For example, with an e-commerce app, it is expected to only translate descriptions and longer texts using machine translation and invest extra effort to get product names translated carefully for the target market.

-Not all filters are available for all actions, and there are also differences in how filters are used based on the event that triggered the workflow run.
+Not all filters are available for all actions, and there are also differences in how filters are used based on the event that triggered the automation run.

-If you keep the Apply to all events checkbox ticked, all of the input keys/translations are processed.
+By default, the automation will run on all events if you don't specify any filters.
 However, there are still some internal rules applied as well.
-For example, the Pretranslate using MT engine action is always run only on the source translations as it doesn't make much sense to use this action in any other way.
+For example, the Use machine translations action is always run only on the source translations as it doesn't make much sense to use this action in any other way.

 Most filters described below allow you to define a list of "include" conditions (or filters) as well as a list of "exclude" conditions.

-• If no "include" filters are set, all items will be processed by the workflow action unless they match one of the "exclude" filters.
+• If no "include" filters are set, all items will be processed by the automation action unless they match one of the "exclude" filters.

-• If the item matches any of the "include" filters, it will be processed by the workflow action unless it also matches one of the "exclude" filters.
+• If the item matches any of the "include" filters, it will be processed by the automation action unless it also matches one of the "exclude" filters.

-• The "exclude" filter has a higher priority, meaning that if the item is included and excluded simultaneously, it is not processed by the workflow action.
+• The "exclude" filter has a higher priority, meaning that if the item is included and excluded simultaneously, it is not processed by the automation action.

 For example, imagine you want to process only keys starting with the prefix a_, so you set up a filter to include only such strings.
 But some of these strings contain a suffix -z and you do not want these to be processed.
 By defining both filters, you ensure that only strings that start with the prefix a_ and do not end with the suffix -z will be processed.

-With this filter active, the given workflow action is run only if the translations in the selected language/languages initiate the given trigger event.
+With this filter active, the given automation action is run only if the translations in the selected language/languages initiate the given trigger event.

 article-image

-This filtering is available for all actions except the Pre-translate with MT engine action.
+This filtering is available for all actions except the Use machine translations action.

 These are available to all trigger events.
-With this filter active, the given workflow action is run only if the allowed users initiate the given trigger event.
+With this filter active, the given automation action is run only if the allowed users initiate the given trigger event.

 article-image